Lewandowski PER Group Projects

 E-CLASS is designed to assess students' views about their strategies, habits of mind, and attitudes when doing experiments in lab classes at all levels.
 Students also reflect on how those same strategies, habits of mind, and attitudes are practiced by professional researchers.
 Finally, at the end of the semester, students reflect on how their own course valued those practices in terms of earning a good grade.

-Contact - Heather Lewandowski - lewandoh@colorado.edu
+Contact: Heather Lewandowski - lewandoh@colorado.edu

 E-CLASS COURSE INFORMATION SURVEY

-Contact - Heather Lewandowski - lewandoh@colorado.edu
+Contact: Kristin Oliver - kristin.oliver@colorado.edu; Heather Lewandowski - lewandoh@colorado.edu

 Course-based Undergraduate Research Experiences (CUREs):

-Contact- Rachael Merritt - rachael.merritt@colorado.edu, Heather Lewandowski - lewandoh@colorado.edu
+Contact: Rachael Merritt - rachael.merritt@colorado.edu, Heather Lewandowski - lewandoh@colorado.edu

 PhET Simulation with Noise

-Contact – Qiaoyi Liu – qili7958@colorado.edu, Heather Lewandowski – lewandoh@colorado.edu
+Contact: Qiaoyi Liu – qili7958@colorado.edu, Heather Lewandowski – lewandoh@colorado.edu

 We have helped to develop a new and specially designed PhET simulation named the Projectile Data Lab (PDL) to help students learn about measurement uncertainty by incorporating statistical fluctuations into the simulation.
 Additionally, the data from the simulation can be easily sent to an online data analysis package called CODAP (Common Online Data Analysis Platform) to create an instructional platform.
 The goal of these new PhET simulations is to enhance or replace hands-on lab activities designed to instruct students on measurement uncertainty.
-There are several ways you could interact with our project:
+Feel free to interact with our new simulations on your own.
+Here are the links:

 PER - Resources for Instructors